Car Accident – Electronic Notice of Accident Claim forms

 We at McNamara Law endeavour to assist you to reach an outcome that will ultimately benefit your children and yourself in the years to come.

-A: Courts will initially consider whether it is appropriate for both parents to make long-term decisions for the child (called equal shared parental responsibility).
+Courts will initially consider whether it is appropriate for both parents to make long-term decisions for the child (called equal shared parental responsibility).
 Sometimes it is appropriate for one parent to make long term decisions if the parents have no ability to communicate with each other for example.

-The factors considered in working out whom children will live with and what time they will spend with the other parent are very complicated and we recommend obtaining an independent legal advice based on your particular circumstances.
+The factors considered in working out whom children will live with and what time they will spend with the other parent are very complicated and we recommend obtaining independent legal advice based on your particular circumstances.

-A: Any Court takes the issue of family violence very seriously.
+Any Court takes the issue of family violence very seriously.
 Family violence does not have to involve the children for it to be a relevant consideration of the Court.

 To promote stable and co-operative parenting into the future it is best for parents to agree what time the children will spend with each parent.
 If the parents are able to reach an agreement then parenting arrangements can be recorded in a non-binding Parenting Plan or binding and final Consent Orders.
 A family law solicitor will be able to advise on the best option for your particular circumstances.